Black Anther Flax Lily (Dianella revoluta or D. brevicaulis).

 The white piece at the bottom of the leaves tastes a little like nuts and has a strong antiviral property.
 When we’re out bush, we are constantly chewing on both it and the berries to keep our immunity up and colds away.
 The rhizomes and roots are edible after a good cleaning too.

-The rhizomes and roots were traditionally pounded and cooked on hot stones and the berries, when purple are sweet.
+The rhizomes and roots of Dianella plants were traditionally pounded and cooked on hot stones and the berries, when purple are sweet.
 The seeds can be eaten too, having a nutty taste.

 Traditionally, the leaves were split lengthwise, then rolled to make string.